Notre-Dame-de-la-Croix de Ménilmontant

 Notre-Dame-de-la-Croix de Ménilmontant ([nɔtʁə dam də la kʁwa d(ə) menilmɔ̃tɑ̃]; meaning Our Lady of the Holy Cross of Ménilmontant) is a Roman Catholic parish church located in Ménilmontant, in the 20th arrondissement of Paris, France.
+It was built between 1863 and 1880.
+Of exceptional height and length, it is one of the largest churches in Paris.

 History

 Prior to the 19th century, the hamlet of Ménilmontant depended on the parish church of Saint-Jean-Baptiste de Belleville.
-Responding to population growth in the neighbourhood, the parish priest ordered the construction of a chapel in the rue de la Mare in 1823.
-In 1847 the chapel was designated a parish.
+Responding to population growth in the largely working-class neighbourhood, in 1833 the parish priest commissioned the construction of a larger chapel, and a new parish was established in 1847.

-Construction of the present structure began in 1863, following the plans of Héret.
-Consecration occurred in 1869, though the building was yet incomplete.
+In 1869, Menilmontant was annexed to the city of Paris by Napoleon III.
+It continued to grow, so construction of a larger church started in 1863, designed by the architect Louis-Jean-Antoine Herét (1821-1899).
+It was consecrated in 1869, though the building was not yet complete.

-During the Paris Commune, the church was appropriated as a political club.
-In a meeting held in the church on 6 May 1871, the Commune voted to execute the Archbishop of Paris and his fellow hostages.
+In 1871, during the Paris Commune, the church was closed and turned into a political meeting hall.
+In a meeting of Commune leaders held in the church on 6 May 1871, during the recapture of Paris by the French army, the Commune leaders voted to execute Georges Darboy, the Archbishop of Paris and a group of priests being held as hostages by the Communards.

-The construction was completed in 1880.
+Construction of the church was completed in 1880.